 The seedlings we offer are morus alba, they may produce white or dark fruit.
 Morus rubra, the native species is actually a very rare tree.
 Many nurseries offer it, but the truth is that almost all of them are actually selling misidentified morus alba.
 In the past we offered morus rubra, until we learned that our seed sources, along with just about everyone else's is actually morus alba or hybrids of the two species.

-Note on the very small seedlings: Field planted they will often be lost to weeds, but if they are given another year in a well tended bed, they can be robust 3-6ft trees.
+Note on the small seedlings: Field planted they will often be lost to weeds, but if they are given another year in a well tended bed, they can be robust 3-6ft trees or they can be fine field planted if watered and weeded.